lessthanoptimal/ValidationBoof/change.md

 - config_local.yaml to specify local benchmark behavior and information
 - Moved runtime regressions into a separate directory that is machine specific
 - Add CPU info to MachineInfo.txt
+- PointTrackers
+  * There was a mistake (for a long time) where reset was not called at the start of a new trial
 - TODO List the files which changed the first time they changed to reduce clutter
 - TODO Add regression for template matching